-For Adjustment gas mixture warning and Adjustment gas mixture gas measuring, all values must be stable.
+For Adjustment gas mixture, all values must be stable.
 The time required for this can vary depending on the specific gas.

 - 8. Press OK to confirm.
 The device is adjusted.
-The reading shows the specified value (e.g. 2.20 % vol. CH4). - 9.
+The reading shows the specified value (for example, 2.20 % vol. CH4). - 9.
 Let go of the release button on the test set.